SETI Institute + Unistellar Citizen Science

 Results

-Featured Transit for January 2026
+Featured Transit for August 2026

-Visibility: North America, Europe, Africa
+Visibility: North America, Europe, Western Africa

 Featured Result: TOI 4465.01